 I am a research associate in the Natural Language and Information Processing (NLIP) group at the University of Cambridge.
 In this role, I am supported by the Institute for Automated Language Teaching and Assessment (ALTA).
 My research focusses on natural language processing using neural networks.
-In addition, I have published in social ontology, particularly on the nature of social groups.
+I also have a long-standing interest in decision theory.
+Previously, I have published in social ontology, particularly on the nature of social groups.

 My career path has been highly interdisciplinary.
 I received an MA and in 2018 a PhD in philosophy from the University of Sheffield.
 Prof. Robert Stern supervised my PhD thesis.